zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    appropriate tool prior to merges into the main repository.
 This is not per individual commit, but is to be run on some interval on specific branches.
 It is mandatory to remove all findings or waive potential false-positives before each release.
-To process process documentation.
-Waivers shall be documented centrally and in form of a comment inside the source code itself.
+   Waivers shall be documented centrally and in the form of a comment inside the source code itself.
 The documentation shall include the employed tool and its version, the date of the analysis, the branch and parent revision number, the reason for the waiver, the author of the respective code, and